koehlma/jaspy/README.rst

 ----
 If you like the ideas of Jaspy feel free to join, there are many things to do:

-- ☐ implement all the batteries included builtin stuff from Python
+- ☐ implement all the batteries-included-builtin stuff of Python
 - ☐ implement native JS modules for the DOM, JS objects and some Web APIs
 - ☐ improve the debugger and make it fully compatible to the PyDev protocol
 - ☐ implement a parser and bytecode compiler in JavaScript